Which Breville Espresso Machine is Best for You?

 If you’re regularly, making more than three or four milk-based drinks in a row.
 This starts to become a major time-saver, in addition to separate boilers.

 The Breville Dual Boiler also includes a wide range of brew parameter, customization and quality advantages for the discerning espresso enthusiast, such as a full-size 58-millimetre portafilter, adjustable steam and brew temperatures, programmable pre-infusion and a host of other convenience features such as auto-on and auto-off timers so that you can be sure the machine is piping hot the second you wake up in the morning.

 This machine is for those looking for the absolute best in espresso quality out of the Breville range, or for those who are planning on regularly serving more than three or four milk-based drinks at a time.

-Just remember that on top of the sticker price you’ll also need to factor in the cost of an equally capable espresso grinder to pair with it.
+Just remember that you’ll also need to factor in the cost of an equally capable espresso grinder to pair with it on top of the sticker price.

 Breville Dual Boiler can be bought on Amazon here, where you can read reviews and find additional specs as well.
 An amazing machine that will last you a lifetime!

 The Oracle tops Breville’s espresso range in terms of both feature set and price.

 It takes the already stellar performance of the dual boiler and includes a built-in burr grinder and a full suite of automated brewing features.